Estimate Reading Time: 6 minutes

 Routine – it's become dreaded word in our culture, a word we closely correlate with monotony.
 But for these 21 days, I want you to break that notion.

-When directed towards things that matter, routine is what allows us to stay on track, reduce the willpower we need, and move further, faster.
+When directed towards things that matter, routine is what allows us to stay on track, reduce the willpower we have to expend, and move further, faster.